epfl-scitas/spack-sdploy/docs/sdploy.md

 `core` is the name of the list of packages (it is a dictionary).
 The `pe` list specifies which compilers to use for building the packages in the list.
 And `packages` is the actual list of packages.
+The section key under metadata will specify that the key core is a list of packages.
+This will help sdploy to group all the package lists in a single structure.
+Remember, if it is a list of packages, the section key (under metadata) must contain the string packages.

 The above declaration will add the following entry to the definitions list: